lecafard/node-db-ids/README.md

 ### Decrypting an ID

 Decode a serialized ID using the secret key.
-This will return an object containing the scope, 32-bit tag, and the original ID:
+This will return an object containing the scope and the original ID.

 ```js
 const decrypted = provider.fromString(encrypted.payload);